 Along the way, Thaler has served as the public affairs director for a large Federally Qualified Community Health Center; as the communications director for The Children’s Health Fund; as the communications lead for a large Ford Foundation project on religious pluralism; and as a founding producer of State of Belief on Air America Radio.
 Her media placements include the cover of Time Magazine and several front pages of the New York Times, and features in O: The Oprah Magazine, People, 48 Hours, Oprah, and the Today Show.

-Thaler is a long-time resident of Hoboken, NJ and a more recent resident of Unadilla, NY.
+Thaler is a longtime resident of Hoboken, NJ and a more recent resident of Unadilla, NY.
 She serves by mayoral appointment on the Historic Preservation Commission and is a board member of the Hoboken Historical Museum.
 Thaler has a cat named Truthiness and always crosses the street to walk on the sunny side.
-And she has a cat named Truthiness.